As an Amazon Associate, we earn from qualifying purchases. All prices are accurate as of November 18 2025, at 8:30am EST.

 If you're an Android user, then you don't have much of a choice — Tile is your only option between the two.
 But rest assured, you'll be fine with a Tile tracker.
 It's a generally well-reviewed item that will do the job if your checked bag goes missing.

 However, at the end of the day, having either of these tracking devices in your checked luggage is highly recommended.
-In fact, both are so easy to use and inexpensive that's it's not a bad idea to pop additional tags in your carry-on bag, backpack, or small purse as well, and have complete peace of mind the next time you're traveling.
+In fact, both are so easy to use and inexpensive that it's not a bad idea to pop additional tags in your carry-on bag, backpack, or small purse as well to have complete peace of mind the next time you're traveling.